Epaminondas

 Growing hostilities culminated in the Battle of Mantinea, where Epaminondas led the Theban army into what he hoped would be a decisive clash against Sparta to cement Theban leadership.

-Although the Thebans emerged tactically victorious on the field, Epaminondas himself was mortally wounded, and his death deprived Thebes of its most visionary commander.
-The death of the Boeotarch shocked Greece.
-On the one hand, Sparta’s power now lay in ruins for eternity.
+Although the Thebans emerged tactically victorious on the battlefield, Epaminondas himself was mortally wounded.
+His death deprived Thebes of its most visionary commander.
+The loss of the Boeotarch shocked Greece.
+On one hand, Sparta’s power lay in ruins forever.
 Yet without his guiding influence, the Theban coalition began to fracture.
-Thebes went back to its old ways of dissolution prompted by those resenting him.
-This ended the brief Theban supremacy and ushered in renewed competition among the major Greek powers, with one taking precedence: namely Macedon to the north.
+Thebes returned to its old habits of internal division, driven by resentment toward his leadership.
+This marked the end of Theban supremacy and ushered in renewed competition among the major Greek powers, with one rising above the rest: Macedon, to the north.

 By my counsels Sparta was shorn of her glory, and holy Messene at long last takes back her sons: by Theban arms has Megale Polis been crowned, and all Hellas rules itself in freedom.